metaory/smart-value-toggle/README.md

 # value-cycle

-Cycle or increment/decrement values: with no selection, targets the value under the cursor or jumps to the first match on the line; with selection, operates on the selection.
+Cycle or increment/decrement values on the current line: targets the value under the cursor or jumps to the first match.
+When you have text highlighted, operates on that range instead.
 No default keybindings.

 ## Rule types